Welcome to the Brand Your Voice Podcast, where we’re digging into how you can create personality-driven content that connects and converts. I’m Jessi…

-And I'm Marie we're the co-founders of North Star Messaging and Strategy, where we support business owners and outsourcing content without sacrificing authenticity.
+…and I’m Marie.
+We’re the co-founders of North Star Messaging + Strategy, where we support business owners in outsourcing content without sacrificing authenticity.

 Every brand has a unique voice that sets it apart.
 We're digging into how to capture the way your brand communicates from the words you use to the stories you tell.
 So you can create more compelling content that strategically helps you meet your business goals.

 And if you choose to outsource that content, you'll be able to do so with confidence, knowing your brand voice is in good hands and you can reclaim your time.
 We're so glad you're here and hope you enjoy this episode.

 All right, welcome to episode 16, easy content creation using the star method.
 And I'm really excited to talk about this topic because it is something that comes up a lot with our clients who really want to be engaged in their own content creation.
 They may hire us for support, but they still want to be in there creating content when ideas come to them and making sure that they're building relationships with their clients, because they know that relationships are important.
 But every once in a while they hit a wall, they don't know what to share, they can't think of new ideas.
 They feel like the way that they've been sharing is getting a little tired or they might personally just be tired.
 And so we want to create a method for content creation that makes it a little easier.